 In the Orthodox view, the mother always bears responsibility before God for the sin of abortion, along with the doctor who performed the abortion.
 If the father gave his consent then he, too, bears responsibility.
-Essentially, any involvement in an abortion – having one, performing one, condoning one – is an action against God.
+Likewise for any family member, counselor, priest, friend, etc. Essentially, any involvement in an abortion – having one, performing one, condoning one – is an action against God.

 What about rape and incest?

-In even rarer circumstances, a pregnancy may threaten the mother’s life if carried to term.
+A pregnancy may also sometimes threaten the mother’s life if carried to term.
 If this is the case, especially when the mother has other children, the Church recommends leniency from spiritual fathers.
 Each situation would require the careful attention of the priest and bishop.
 Women who terminate their pregnancy under these circumstances can return to communion with the Church, so long as they fulfill the canon of penance assigned by the priest and go to confession.